-In Croatia, breeders of companion animals intended for sale must be licensed by the Competent Authority which is the Veterinary and Food Safety Directorate of the Ministry of Agriculture.
+In Croatia, breeders of companion animals intended for sale, which have three or more breeding females, must be licenced by the Competent Authority which is the Veterinary and Food Safety Directorate of the Ministry of Agriculture.
 To request the registration, breeders must fill an application form with contact details of the owner, of the responsible veterinarian and a list of animals and their data.
 The breeders also need to provide a map of the establishment with a description of the facilities and a certificate of competence of the person responsible for taking care of the animals.